cs340-25/Notex/Proposal.md

 #### Proposal:
 We are planning on creating a feature rich note taking app that supports LaTeX, drawing, and other forms of note taking.

 We are first going to get a basic skeleton of the app that allows for basic navigation and functionality.
-Everyone is pretty much a feature engineer and will be implement features based on the rankings that we gave.
+This is so that everyone has a foundation to work on and to prevent conflicts at the root.
+We have created a doc with all of the features and ranked each one based on importance.
+Everyone is pretty much going to be a feature engineer and will be implement features based on the rankings.